deselaers/latex-beamerposter/README.md

 We received so many congratulations and also interesting questions about the beamerposter package that we created a [beamerposter googlegroup](http://groups.google.com/group/beamerposter).
 Feel free to post your questions, source files, templates, or new style files there.

-PLEASE: If you have any beamerposter related question, post it there so that I don't need to answer the same question twice Google Groups
+PLEASE: If you have any beamerposter related question, [post it there](http://groups.google.com/group/beamerposter) so that we don't need to answer the same questions multiple times and others may benefit from your questions.